Photo - Richard Whittaker

 CB: I’m really using metaphor as a kind of anthropology.
 I think metaphor tells us a lot about what we are.
 It tells us something about the structure of our experience.
 What really happens in metaphor is that there’s a crossing.
 Take Heidegger’s metaphor, “making is finding”— now that seems to be an oxymoron almost, and yet when I think about making through the linguistic parameters of “finding,” I say, “yes!”
 When I make something, I “find it.”
 It’s not just a semantic sort of thing, it’s phenomenological.

-I don’t deny that many metaphors fall into this semantic category as when Flaubert, speaking of a train as an “ostrich plume” of smoke.
+I don’t deny that many metaphors fall into this semantic category as when Flaubert speaks of a train as an “ostrich plume” of smoke.
 That’s a metaphor, but it doesn’t really compel me to think about it.
 It doesn’t tell me anything new.
 But if I tell you “making is finding,” that is a discovery!
 That’s the kind of metaphor that I’m interested in.
 It’s creative.
 It brings something new.

 I confess I’m less interested in what people might do with a metaphor than in really getting what it is and how it works.